douglasgreen/news/2025/02/19/en.md

 ## Entertainment

+### A Night of Triumph at the 78th British Academy Film Awards

+The 78th British Academy Film Awards, held on February 16, 2025, at the Royal Festival Hall in London, was a night to remember.
+Hosted by the charismatic David Tennant, the ceremony celebrated the best in film from the past year.
+The event was filled with excitement, laughter, and a few surprises as the winners were announced.

+The film "Conclave" emerged as a major winner, taking home four awards, including Best Film and Outstanding British Film.
+This gripping papal thriller, starring Ralph Fiennes, captivated audiences with its intense storyline about the election of a new pope.
+The film also won awards for Best Editing and Best Adapted Screenplay, solidifying its place as a standout in this year's awards season.

+Another big winner of the night was "The Brutalist," which also secured four awards.
+Adrien Brody's performance in the film earned him the Best Actor award, while Brady Corbet was recognized as Best Director.
+The film's unique storytelling and powerful performances resonated with both the audience and the critics.
+Meanwhile, Mikey Madison won Best Actress for her role in the tragicomedy "Anora," adding to the evening's highlights.
+The ceremony showcased a diverse range of films and performances, reflecting the rich tapestry of talent in the film industry today.

 ### Rihanna Speaks Out After A$AP Rocky's Trial Verdict

 Rihanna has finally broken her silence following the not guilty verdict in her boyfriend A$AP Rocky's assault trial.
 The courtroom was filled with tension as the jury delivered their decision, sparing Rocky from a potential 24-year prison sentence.
 The rapper, whose real name is Rakim Mayers, was accused of firing a handgun at a former friend, A$AP Relli, during an altercation in Hollywood in 2021.
 However, the jury found reasonable doubt in the prosecution's case, leading to Rocky's acquittal.